justinguevara/eumaios-agency-platform-backend/README.md

-## Eumaios (PHP+Laravel backend)
+## Eumaios

-"Eumaios" is a sample Laravel API backend that implements various basic Laravel features, such as:
+"Eumaios" is an example Laravel API backend that implements various basic Laravel features, such as:
 - Seeders
 - Database migrations
 - Rate limiting